IBM-Bluemix-Docs/security-advisor/activity-insights.md

 ### Rule type: boolean
 {: #rule-boolean}

 A boolean rule is composed of a boolean condition and an event.
-Boolean rules are frequently used to monitor high-risk API usage, API usage that falls outside of the change control window, or API usage by an initiator that is not on a whitelist.
+Boolean rules are frequently used to monitor high-risk API usage, API usage that falls outside of the change control window, or API usage by an initiator that is not on a allow list.

 If a rule is not defined as `aggregate` or `coincident`, then it is evaluated as a `boolean` rule.

 #### Example
 {: #boolean-example}

-The following example demonstrates a rule that watches for the deletion of policy outside the change control window by a user that is not on the whitelist:
+The following example demonstrates a rule that watches for the deletion of policy outside the change control window by a user that is not on the allow list:

 ```
 {